Poll: Should Trampled be illustrated? Vote Now!

 It is also likely why Scar relates to me the way he does - on a deeply personal level with an emotional resonance that is hard to deny.
 He is not only my favorite character from TLK, but absolutely in the pantheon of favorites from any medium, ever.
 It's not just his inherent charm.
 It's the nuances about him that draw me toward him.
 My interest in him grew, and now, in this time of my life especially, I understand him more than ever before.
 I know how it feels to be imperfect, to be lost and lonely and to feel isolated.
 Angry.
 Bitter.
 Without belonging.
 Frustrated to no end.
 And determined to bring an end to it.

 We also share several physical similarities as well.
-Although I lack his deep, purring voice and his accent, two traits I wish I shared, we are both slender, green-eyed, and about equal in masculinity, as weird as that may sound (compared to his brother, at least, he's pretty effeminate for a male, and I'm... not particularly representative of my gender, either).
+Although I lack his deep, purring voice and his accent, two traits I wish I shared, we are both slender, green-eyed, and about equals in terms of masculinity, as weird as that may sound (compared to his brother, at least, he's relatively effeminate for a male, perhaps even androgynous in some facets of his character, and I'm... not particularly representative of my gender, either).
 We are sporadically antisocial.
 We hide many of our feelings.
 We're geared towards thought and introspection - in addition to, unfortunately, the resulting self-pity and insecurity - occasionally morbid outlooks, oddball senses of humor, and generally eccentric behaviors.
 We disdain idiotic people and ideas.

 I even have a left eyebrow scar.
 Trippy, no?

 All in all, I am convinced that I am like a twin to him.
 The good twin, perhaps, but a twin nonetheless.
 Makes sense... right?